raspberrypilearning/next-customer-please/en/step_5.md

 You will need to do this for every item you sell in your shop.

-**Test:** Try shopping and check that you can still add items and checkout, but you can't add items once you have started checking out.
+**Test:** Click the green flag then try shopping and check that you can still add items and checkout, but you can't add items once you have started checking out.

 **Debug:** Check your code really carefully.
 You can look at the [Space fruit](https://scratch.mit.edu/projects/528696418/editor){:target="_blank"} project if you need to see a working example.